rocky-linux/peridot/README.md

 # Peridot
 Named after the Gemstone,  Peridot (pronounced  - PERR-ih-dot) is a cloud-native build and release tool used for building, releasing and maintaining Linux distributions and forks.
-It is part of a larger collection of open source tools called distro-tools.

 ## Structure
 __Other components pending__